-We had \$140.8 million and \$232.3 million in cash and cash equivalents as of December 31, 2022 and 2021, respectively.
-Historically, we have met our liquidity needs principally from cash balances in banks, cash generated from operations and cash from issuance of long-term debt and equity.
-Our primary uses of cash were payments for capital and deferred expenditures, costs related to debt financing and debt servicing and income taxes.
+We had \$98.2 million and \$140.8 million in cash and cash equivalents as of December 31, 2023 and 2022, respectively.
+Historically, we have met our liquidity needs principally from cash balances in banks, cash generated from operations, and cash from issuance of long-term debt and equity.
+Our primary uses of cash were payments for capital expenditures, costs related to debt financing, debt servicing and income taxes.